 Throughout the holiday season, you can visit a wide variety of light displays and shows throughout the city.
-There is no better way to spread holiday cheer than admiring the twinkling lights and colorful displays in City Park, Audubon Zoo, Lafayette Square, hotel lobbies and beyond.
+There is no better way to spread holiday cheer than admiring the twinkling lights and colorful displays in City Park, hotel lobbies, and beyond.

-This special, over month-long light show in City Park hosts hundreds of thousands of colorful lights and illuminated outdoor displays to showcase the holiday season in New Orleans.
+This special, month-long lights show in City Park hosts hundreds of thousands of colorful lights and illuminated outdoor displays to showcase the holiday season in New Orleans.
 An annual tradition that began in the late 1980s, Celebration in the Oaks is a family-friendly event that only happens after dark.
-It opens every year on the Friday after Thanksgiving and closes January 1st.
-Please note that the event is closed both Christmas Eve and New Year’s Eve, with limited hours on Christmas Day.

-Luna Fete is a one-of-a-kind light display held each year at various locations throughout the city.
+Luna Fête is a one-of-a-kind lights display held in downtown New Orleans.
 The event takes over its surroundings with lights, art, and technology.
 Buildings are transformed with video projection-mapping, while areas nearby are adorned with illuminated sculptures and light activations.

-Driving around town, you will find holiday decorations everywhere.
-From the Christmas Tree Lighting in the French Market to lit up houses along St. Charles Avenue, New Orleans really puts on a show when it comes to dressing up for the holidays.
+Driving around town, you’ll find holiday decorations just about anywhere.
+From the Christmas Tree lighting in the French Market to illuminated houses along St. Charles Avenue, New Orleans really puts on a show when it comes to dressing up for the holidays.
 Take a streetcar ride when the sun goes down to see it for yourself.